 The hotel zone, which stretches along the beachfront, is host to a series of boutique hotels, restaurants, shops, and beach clubs.
 Meanwhile, in the village of Tulum you’ll find everything from taco stands and souvenir shops to bohemian bars and nightclubs, and so much more.

-Spend the afternoon in Tulum exploring the pueblo or lounging in the sand at one of the beach clubs in the hotel zone!
-I like the Eufemia Beach Club for the reasonable prices and sometimes they even have live music.
+After visiting the ruins, spend the afternoon in Tulum exploring the pueblo or lounging in the sand at one of the beach clubs in the hotel zone!
+La Zebra is a hotel with a private beach club that has very reasonable prices (by Tulum standards).
 But, if you want something a little fancier there are tons of other options.
 Just take a cruise through the hotel zone and check out whatever speaks to you!

 Tulum makes an easy day trip from Playa del Carmen because you can easily reach the town directly by colectivo or an ADO bus.
 The journey will take about an hour (possibly a little more).

 This sleepy beach town is just 20 minutes North of Playa del Carmen, but it offers a totally different vibe.
 Where Playa is modern, bustling, and full of spring-breakers looking to party, Puerto Morelos is slow-paced and quaint.

 The beach in Puerto Morelos is protected by an off-shore reef, which means the water is usually quite calm and excellent for swimming.
 The shoreline is host to an assortment of condos and hotels along with plenty of restaurants (fish tacos anyone?!).
 FYI, I recommend El Merkadito when hunger strikes.